robinpunn/blockchain-education/cyfrin/smart-contract-security-auditing/README.md

 - constant variables aren't stored in slot, they're stored in the contract bytecode
 - Variables inside a function, only exist for the duration of the function
 - `forge inspect ContractName storage`: prints the storage information of the contract

+#### Fallback and Receive
+- By default, solidity smart contracts reject eth
+- A contract receiving ether must have either [fallback](https://solidity-by-example.org/fallback/) or [receive](https://solidity-by-example.org/sending-ether/)
+	- receive is called if `msg.data` is empty
+- When sending eth to a contract, the first check is whether or not `msg.data` is empty
+	- If there is `msg.data`, it will go to the fall back function
+	- if there is no `msg.data`, it will check if there is a `receive()` function
+	- if there is no `receive()` function it will go to the `fallback()`
+	- if there is no `fallback()` the contract can't receive eth